muzairkhattak/object_centric_ovd_webpage/index.md

 | Ours†                                                                                                                                         | 40.5    | 56.7   | 52.5 |

 #### Open-vocabulary LVIS

+Below we compare our method results with ViLD and Detic on LVIS OVD benchmark.

 | Method                                                                                       | APr | APc | APf | AP | Epochs                                                                                                                                          |
 |--------------------------------------------------------------------------------------------|------|----|---|------|------|